pac4j/jax-rs-pac4j/README.md

 6) Container/Implementation-specific Providers and Features extend the basic functionality provided by the generic ones

-- The `Pac4JValueFactoryProvider` enables injection of the security profile in resource method
+- The `Pac4JValueFactoryProvider` (Jersey) and the `Pac4JProfileInjectorFactory` (RESTEasy) enable injection of the security profile in resource method

 - The `Pac4JServletFeature` provides session handling (and thus indirect clients support) by replacing the generic `JaxRsContextFactoryProvider` with `ServletJaxRsContextFactoryProvider` (for Servlet-based JAX-RS implementations, e.g., Jersey on Netty or Grizzly Servlet, Resteasy on Undertow) and `JaxRsSessionStoreProvider` with `ServletSessionStoreProvider`.